VEuPathDB/puppet-irods/README.md

   - 127.0.0.1

-The default is `localhost` and that should be sufficient if the database and iCAT software are colocated on the same server.
+The default is `localhost` and that should be sufficient if the database and provider software are colocated on the same server.

 Be aware that for some databases connecting to `localhost` will attempt